 The art of the short story has always been one of my favorites.
-Compacting such thoughtful information and creativity into a shorter narrative is a craft that many have trouble achieving.
+Whether the author uses short story prompts to begin their story, or they come up with the concept themselves, compacting such thoughtful information and creativity into a shorter narrative is a craft that many have trouble achieving.
+As you can imagine, the ongoing debate about the average novel word count is a matter close to my heart.
 But the ones who are successful at taking such few words and striking gold are few and far between.

 Concise and tight writing is the reason I became a journalism major.
 Many nights as an English major were spent staring at word documents trying to figure out how I could possibly reach my word count.
 Using long-winded explanations was a specialty of mine.
 Now in my journalistic writing the fewer words the better and that’s something worth appreciating.